Jerez-Xeres-Sherry

 Consejo Regulador: Sherry regulations

 The rules of the D.O.
 Jerez-Xérès-Sherry are set out in documents known as the “Regulations”.
-They give us the relevant details concerning the authorized region, the authorised grape varieties and cultivation techniques, and basic aspects concerning the production and ageing of Sherry wines.
-The regulations also specify the composition and functions of the Consejo Regulador, the management institution of Jerez wines.
-The Consejo, currently led by Beltrán Domecq (president) and César Saldaña (managing director), not only controls the rules, but is also in charge of quality control, research and innovation, the unique numbering of each label, certification (awarding the VOS and VORS labels among others) and coordination of the international promotion of the wines.
+They give us the relevant details concerning the authorized region, the grape varieties and cultivation techniques, and basic aspects concerning the production and ageing.
+The regulations also specify the functioning of the Consejo Regulador, the management institution of sherry wines.
+The Consejo, currently led by César Saldaña, is also in charge of quality control, research and innovation, certification and promotion of the wines.

 Though separate D.O.’s, the Jerez and Manzanilla areas are both governed by the same norms.
-Sherry is protected by the Spanish wine law (that regulates Spanish wine as a whole), by the regional wine law (Andalusia) and by documents produced by the Consejo Regulador (for sherry specifically).
+Sherry is protected by the Spanish wine law, by the regional wine law (Andalusia) and by documents produced by the Consejo Regulador (for sherry specifically).

 When it comes to the definition of the wines, the regulations of production methods and such, these are the most important documents that apply: